xendk/indentinator/README.md

 # Configuration

-Currently only the face used for the indicator when re-indentation is running.
-More is planned.
+The idle timeouts and the face used for the indicator when re-indentation is running can be customized via the customize system.

 # Comparison with other packages.